opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 They are old-school.
 Conventional machine learning.

 Can DL/NN be adpated to this?
 Maybe.
-I've got some wild ideas.
-No one has done this.
+I've got some wild ideas on how to do this.
+No one has explored the topic.

 ---------------